bosskabouter/volatalk/README.md

 Communicate directly with other contacts without a central server to buffer, capture, censure or use the data in any other way.

-Therefore it uses peer-to-peer and WebRTC.
+Therefore it uses peer-to-peer and WebRTC technologies.
 There are many solutions like these, but none I could find create a long-term trusted relation between clients, as explained in [Future Versions](#future-versions).

-Any solution based on decentralized permanent mined blockchain technologies would not fit the [Vision](#vision).
+Any solution based on decentralized blockchain technologies would not fit the [Vision](#vision).

 #### Doesn' t anything like this exist?

 Since VolaTALK does not capture any data, no money can be made from it.
-No commercial party would ever be interested in building anything like this.
+No commercial party would be interested in building something like this.

 ## Table of Contents